 - I am too nice to turn you down directly, so here is some polite small-talk instead.

-By all means engage in some meaningful back-and-forth about the weather/the stock market/the Royal Wedding.
+By all means engage in some meaningful back-and-forth about the weather/the stock market/how badly you want a holiday.
 But don’t expect it to go anywhere — if he wanted to hook up, he’d already be asking for your address.

 3. He’s so, so busy

 Got a lot on at the moment man, sorry.